Pinca is the leading star of the Croatian Easter menu. This sweet Easter bread is a lean version of the otherwise rich brioche.

 Today, I stir towards the middle way.
 Traditional recipe, modern technology.
 Believe me, a stand mixer is your friend.

-This stage can last 4-7 hours.
-Do a sourdough ripe test.
+4. During the proofing stage, do a sourdough ripe test.
 Press your finger into the dough.
 If it springs back slowly and the slight indentation remains, the dough is ready for the next stage.

 Hands off.
 Control yourself.
 Wait for Easter Breakfast.
 Then tuck in.
 Don’t cut this special Croatian bread.
 Break it by hand.